Transparency Maintained

 Access Toolkit

-Lessons for Other Communities
+Lessons for other communities

 • Digital does not mean encrypted.
 Modern P25 systems can be open.
 Do not let agencies claim upgrades require encryption.